ni/nimble/packages/nimble-components/src/table/specs/cell-state-when-scrolling-hld.md

   - General expected implementation, for a column type with editable controls in their `cellTemplate` would be to find the editable control with `querySelector()`, and close/commit it. i.e. `blur()` for `nimble-text-field`/`nimble-text-area`/`nimble-number-field` or other input controls, `open = false` for `nimble-menu-button`/`nimble-combobox`/etc.

 **Planned API:**
 New optional abstract method `onBeforeFocusedCellRecycled(cell: TableCell)` on the `TableColumn` abstract class.
+New logic in Nimble Virtualizer class, `handleVirtualizerChange()` (called when the user scrolls), to find the active/focused cell.
+`TableCell` doesn't have a direct reference to `TableColumn` so we'll need to determine the best way to get that reference (to call `onBeforeFocusedCellRecycled`).
+Perhaps `TableCell` also has an `onBeforeRecycled` function that raises an event that `TableRow` can handle (which does have that mapping, via `row.columnStates`).

 ## Alternative Implementations / Designs